turingschool/front-end-curriculum/lessons/module-4/practice-interview-questions/interview-questions.md

 * What could we use instead of `<b>` tags for bold and `<i>` tags for italics to make our HTML more semantic?
 * What is the purpose of article, section, header and footer tags?
 Please explain with an example and why we should not use divs.
 * What are HTML data attributes?
+* What is the event loop?
+* What are some popular NodeJS Modules?
+* What is the concetp of state in React?
+* What is the virtual DOM?